ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed-20.md

 	<figcaption>And here is TheOverAnalyezd with Wells (Version 1.0 of the site)</figcaption>
 </figure>

 Note that the content was pushed all the way to the left of the window.
-This wasn't terrible, but it also wasn't [ideal](http://d.pr/i/14BaR+).
+This wasn't terrible, but it also wasn't [ideal][d 4].
 I wanted the content to be basically centered, regardless of how big the window was.

 After consulting with the [Squarespace Answers Forum](answers.squarespace.com), I was able to move the content over to the center, more or less: